swcarpentry/hg-novice/index.md

 but the workflow that they encourage.

 > ## Prerequisites
->
-> FIXME
-> A short paragraph describing what learners need to know
-> before tackling this lesson.
+Students should understand how to interact with the UNIX shell - e.g. changing the working directory - to begin learning this lesson.

 ## Topics